buildkite-plugins/docker-compose-buildkite-plugin/README.md

 A list of images to pull caches from in the format `service:index.docker.io/org/repo/image:tag` before building.
 Requires docker-compose file version `3.2+`.
 Currently only one image per service is supported.
 If there's no image present for a service local docker cache will be used.

 Note: this option can only be specified on a `build` step.

+### `volumes` (optional, run only)

+A list of volumes that should be added to the container.
+If a matching definition for that volume's mount point exists in the Docker Compose config file, this option will override that definition, but any other volumes specified in the Docker Compose config file should remain functional.

 ### `leave-volumes` (optional, run only)